 Free checked baggage used to be the norm on most airlines.
 While those days are long gone, one carrier is keeping the tradition alive.

-Free Wi-Fi on airlines and at airports
+3. Free Wi-Fi on airlines and at airports

 Maria Sbytova / Shutterstock.com

 It used to be that many people wondered how they’d get through a two-hour flight without a cigarette.
-The modern version of that malady is trying to get endure a couple of hours without internet access.
+The modern version of that malady is trying to endure a couple of hours without internet access.

 Fly JetBlue, though, and you won’t have to worry.
-The airline now offers free Wi-Fi — dubbed “Fly-Fi” — on all of its aircraft.
+The airline offers free Wi-Fi — dubbed “Fly-Fi” — on all of its aircraft.

 Many airports also offer complimentary Wi-Fi service, although not all services are created equal.
-Internet testing and metrics company Speedtest by Ookla looked at the 20 busiest American airports and found that Denver, Philadelphia and Seattle offer the fastest wireless connection speeds.

-Free U.S. national parks
+5. Free U.S. national parks

 Marci Paravia / Shutterstock.com

-- April 15-16 and 22-23: Weekends of National Park Week
+- April 21 – The first day of National Park Week

 - Sept.
-30: National Public Lands Day
+22 – National Public Lands Day

 - Nov.
-11-12: Veterans Day Weekend
+11 – Veterans Day

-Free Canada national parks
+6. Free Canadian national parks